Briar Rose (novel)

 Briar Rose is a young adult novel written by American author Jane Yolen, published in 1992.
 Incorporating elements of Sleeping Beauty, it was published as part of the Fairy Tale Series of novels compiled by Terri Windling.
 The novel won the annual Mythopoeic Fantasy Award for Adult Literature in 1993.
-It was also nominated for the Nebula Award.
+It was also nominated for the Nebula Award for Best Novel.

 Plot summary

 The book is divided into two parts, the "home", and the "castle".
 The ending is part of the "home" section, returning after the castle.

 The story is based around the German fairy tale of Briar Rose (Sleeping Beauty) which is told by "Gemma", an elderly woman, to her three granddaughters.
 She tells this to the children almost all the time and it is the only bedtime story she ever tells.
 The times when "Gemma" tells the story are flashbacks and alternate between the present-day story.